Let’s Talk About The Plastic Problem

 Only 9% of plastics ever produced worldwide have been recycled.

-It’s clear there’s a world-wide issue with waste management and the proper disposable of recyclable materials.
-But this is hugely impacted by the amount of single-use plastic that is produced.
+It’s clear there’s a worldwide issue with waste management and the proper disposal of recyclable materials.
+However, this is hugely impacted by the amount of single-use plastic that is produced.
 Items like plastic cups, cutlery, packaging and bottles that are used once and then binned are classed as single-use plastic and account for more than 40% of all plastic produced.
-Reducing or eliminating single-use plastic could severely benefit waste and recycling management schemes with far less plastics going to landfill.
+Reducing or eliminating single-use plastic could severely benefit waste and recycling management schemes with far fewer plastics going to landfills.

 It’s important to note that, for some, single-use plastics are essential to their health and quality of life.
 These products should still be available to those who need them, in tangent with the necessary waste disposal systems.